Amateur radio operators

 This note is not part of the notice, but is intended to indicate its general effect.

-This notice prescribes that, pursuant to Regulations made under the Radiocommunications Act 1989, a general user radio licence is granted for the transmission of radio waves by amateur radio operators in New Zealand, for the purpose of communications in the amateur radio service, in accordance with the terms, conditions, and restrictions of this notice.
-This notice comes into force on 20 December 2012.
+- Prescribes that, pursuant to Regulations made under the Radiocommunications Act 1989, a general user radio licence is granted for the transmission of radio waves by amateur radio operators in New Zealand, for the purpose of communications in the amateur radio service, in accordance with the terms, conditions, and restrictions of this notice.
+This notice comes into force on 1 August 2013.

-This notice replaces the Radiocommunications Regulations (General User Radio Licence for Amateur Radio Operators) Notice 2011.
-The principal change from that notice is the addition of a new band (472 to 479 kHz).
+- This notice replaces the Radiocommunications Regulations (General User Radio Licence for Amateur Radio Operators) Notice 2012.
+The principal change from that notice is the changes to visiting amateur callsign requirements.

 To view or print this document you will require PDF viewing software such as Adobe Acrobat Reader.
 If you are experiencing problems downloading our forms, make sure you have updated your PDF reader to the latest version.